 Flags states are obligated to follow-up with further investigations and legal prosecution when NAFO inspectors issue a citation against a Contracting Party vessel.
 The Secretariat receives information on the status of each case.
-The legal procedure can take longer than one year and it is, therefore, not expected that by 2008 all cases originating during the previous years could be resolved.
-This information is reflected in Figure 8 and also in Table 6.
+The legal procedure can take longer than one year and it is, therefore, not expected that by 2009 (for example) all cases originating during the previous years could be resolved.
+This information is reflected in Figure 9 and also in Table 6.